 Your molars have natural pits and fissures helping you grind food by chewing.
 Food particles and bacteria can remain trapped in these pockets.
 Unfortunately, even after brushing and flossing correctly, you might find it challenging to clean your teeth appropriately and eliminate all decay-causing particles.

 Dental sealants are a thin plastic coating painted on your molars that hardens after drying.
-The dentist Culver city paints the sealants on your molars to fill the tiny crevices.
+The dentist near Studio Village Culver City paints the sealants on your molars to fill the tiny crevices.
 The sealants provide your molars a protective shield over your teeth, helping you keep out food particles and decay-causing bacteria.

 There are three primary reasons why dentists recommend dental sealants for molars.
 First, the sealants help prevent food particles from remaining trapped in the pits and fissures to cause decay.
 The sealants are barely noticeable when applied to the teeth.
 Most importantly, sealants are an effective protective shield for children who might not have appropriate brushing practices, especially on their molars.